michelecafagna26/CHANGE-IT/README.md

 ## Get started

+In order to access the data you will need the password, request access to [this google group](https://groups.google.com/g/change-it-evalita-2020) to get it.

 Our baselines are based on OpenNMT-py, a popular Deeplearning framework, full documentation [here](https://opennmt.net/OpenNMT-py).
 OpenNMT is gonna make easy and fast training and testing new models just changing few lines of code, but you can use your own model.